What is the Iowa Association of Pathologists?

 The stated purpose of IAP is to: • Promote the public health and safety by a wide application of pathology to the diagnosis and treatment of disease; • Represent the practice of pathology in Iowa; • Stimulate research, conduct seminars and other educational programs; • Disseminate educational materials designated to acquaint pathologists and others with scientific developments in clinical pathology; • Participate in establishment of voluntary standards to improve the practice of pathology.

-The IAP holds an Annual Dinner each November, alternating between Des Moines and Iowa City.
+The IAP holds a Biennial Meeting and Dinner every other May, alternating between Des Moines and Iowa City.

 IAP Officers and Board of Directors